anuket-project/anuket-specifications/doc/ref_model/chapters/chapter10.md

 <a name="10.3.5"></a>
 ### 10.3.5 Acceleration Abstraction
-Many of vRAN network functions and some other domains network functions require accelerators to meet latency and thruput requirements.
-And large number of advanced ASICs, FPGAs, GPUs, and Smart NIC have been come to market to assist with it.
-Unfortunately there is a lack of common way to use and utilize them.
+Many vRAN and some other domain's network functions require accelerators to meet latency and thruput requirements.
+A large number of advanced ASICs, FPGAs, GPUs, and Smart NIC have come to the market to address these needs but unfortunately there is a lack of a common way to utilize them.

 The first gap is common programming model for application development. oRAN Alliance is developing a common abstraction and programming model for RAN application domain (see https://oranalliance.atlassian.net/wiki/download/attachments/872841331/O-RAN.WG6.AAL-GAnP-v01.00.pdf?api=v2).
 P4 Language Consortium (https://p4.org/) defines specification for switching and routing domains.